KSP-KOS/KOS_DOC/source/command/flowControl.md

     NOT

 Boolean is a type that can be stored in a variable and used that way as well.
+The constants True and False (case insensitive) may be used as values for boolean variables.

 If a number is used as if it was a Boolean variable, it will be interpreted in the standard way (zero means false, anything else means true).